Christina Farrell

 Senior Program Manager

-Christina draws on prior experience in community and economic development, the cultural sector, brownfield redevelopment, evacuation planning, and public policy.
-Prior to moving to Buffalo in 2011, the Boston native worked in the Massachusetts public sector for nearly a decade, serving as program officer for two cultural economic development grant programs at the Massachusetts Cultural Council, helping to improve cultural facilities, revitalize communities, spur the development of creative industries, and promote cultural tourism.
+Christina draws on prior experience in community and economic development, and public policy.
+Prior to moving to Buffalo in 2011, the Boston native worked in the Massachusetts public sector for nearly a decade, serving as program officer for two cultural economic development grant programs at the Massachusetts Cultural Council, helping to revitalize communities, spur the development of creative industries, and promote cultural tourism.
 Garnering experience in policy-making, pubic processes and community engagement right from the start of her career, Christina served as a legislative aide for a state senator who represented neighborhoods in the City of Boston.